kkoomen/sticky/README.md

 Some sticky elements may contain content that doesn't fit within the viewport height.
-This script implements a sticky sidebar the way it should by setting a maximum height, overflow and scrolls the sidebar along with the content.
+This script implements a sticky sidebar the way it should by setting a maximum height, overflow and scrolls the element along with the content.

 Why?
 Well if the content is expanding the viewport and it is sticky then a user never ever will see the bottom content within the element unless the user